‘General Hospital’ Spoilers: Dante Digs Up Ava’s Morgan Med Swap Secret

 On General Hospital, we all know not to expect the cops to solve any case.
 That’s left to amateur sleuths like Jason Morgan (Billy Miller) and Curtis Ashford (Donnell Turner).
 But this time, a PCPD cop actually goes out and investigates something and comes to the proper conclusion.
 General Hospital spoilers say after Dante stumbles upon some evidence, he tries to put the pieces together.

 There are several pieces to the puzzle from recent General Hospital history.
 Morgan’s journal can tell Dante that Morgan was taking his pills like clockwork but suffering a bipolar spiral anyway.
-Also troubling is that Morgan’s blood was not tested for Lithium before he died.
+Also troubling is that Morgan’s blood was not tested for lithium before he died.
 There may be some physical evidence to help Dante according to General Hospital spoilers.

 "Do not tell me you're innocent…" — Sonny warns Ava she's not off the hook on @GeneralHospital! —> https://t.co/LsOjQg5sOg #GH pic.twitter.com/weDtjzsHKq